Djole01/pytest-udemy-course/README.md

 # conftest.py

-fixtures (functions) that are available to all tests in conftest directory or below.
+Fixtures (functions) that are available to all tests in conftest directory or below.

+# pytest directories workaround

+To run pytest from programs root directory (no include problems), and to still use pytest.ini and conftest.py from test directory, execute pytest like this:

+From root directory: python -m pytest tests